tskit-dev/tutorials/args.md

 (sec_args_unary_nodes)=
 ### Unary tree nodes

-To store additional information about non-coalescent nodes, an ARG stored in tree sequence form contains extra *unary* nodes (i.e. nodes with only one child).
+To store additional information about non-coalescent nodes, a full ARG stored in tree sequence form contains extra *unary* nodes (i.e. nodes with only one child).
-In particular, tree sequence ARGs contain *recombination nodes* which record the timing of recombination events, and *non-coalescent-common-ancestor* nodes which record cases where lineages share a common ancestor but in which genetic material does not coalesce.
+In particular, it can contain *recombination nodes* which record the timing of recombination events, and *non-coalescent-common-ancestor* nodes which record cases where lineages share a common ancestor but in which genetic material does not coalesce.

-Currently, in `msprime`, recombination nodes are identified by the {data}`~msprime:msprime.msprime.NODE_IS_RE_EVENT` flag, and non-coalescent-common-ancestor nodes with the {data}`~msprime:msprime.msprime.NODE_IS_CA_EVENT` flag.

-In our small simulated example, the only extra nodes which are unary everywhere are recombination nodes.
-There are 2 breakpoints (creating 3 trees) corresponding to 2 recombination events in the history of the six samples.
-However, there are 4 recombination nodes because `msprime` stores *two* recombination nodes for each recombination event, one to the left and one to the right of the breakpoint, at identical times.
-You can think of these two nodes as the two parental genomes that are recombined to create a new gamete.
-They are highlighed in red below:
+The example we have been using is small, and contains just 2 recombination events (associated with 2 breakpoints).
+In this instance the only extra nodes happen to be recombination nodes. `Msprime` only simulates full ARGs in which a recombination event results in a single crossover, and it records this by storing the two genomes immediately prior to gamete formation (the genomes that come together to form a recombinant).
+In other words, *two* extra nodes are created for each
+recombination: one that captures transmission to the left of the crossover and another, at an identical time, to the right.
+These are identified by the {data}`~msprime:msprime.msprime.NODE_IS_RE_EVENT` flag, and are are highlighed in red
+below:

 ```{code-cell}
 # Plot the recombination nodes in red, with a horizontal line at the time of occurrence,